What if every college student was required to take a class that covered budgeting, investing, and how to get out of debt?

 The sad reality is that that will never happen.

 I was a finance major in college and in the 10 or so finance classes I took, none talked about personal finance.
-At best, we learned how to calculate rate of return and future value.
+At best, we learned how to calculate rate of return and the time value of money.

 Important, but not nearly as important as learning the basics of saving and investing money.